sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/python.md

 First of all, we need a `WebhookReceiver` for validating and decoding incoming webhook events.
 We initialize it with a `TokenVerifier` built with the `LIVEKIT_API_KEY` and `LIVEKIT_API_SECRET`.

-Inside the `receive_webhook` handler we get the 'Authorization' header from the HTTP request, and then we obtain the webhook event using the `WebhookReceiver#receive` method.
-It expects the raw body of the request and the 'Authorization' header.

-Then we initialize a `WebhookReceiver` object using the `LIVEKIT_API_KEY` and `LIVEKIT_API_SECRET`.

-Finally we obtain a `WebhookEvent` object calling method `WebhookReceiver#receive`.
-It takes the raw body as a String and the `Authorization` header of the request.
-If everything is correct, you can do whatever you want with the event (in this case, we just log it).

 Inside the `receive_webhook` handler we:

-1. Get the 'Authorization' header from the HTTP request.
+1. Get the `Authorization` header from the HTTP request.
 2. Obtain the webhook event using the `WebhookReceiver#receive` method.
 It expects the raw body of the request and the 'Authorization' header.
+In this way, we can validate the event to confirm it is actually coming from our LiveKit Server.
-3. If everything Consume the event as you whish (in this case, we just log it)
+3. If everything is ok, you can consume the event as you whish (in this case, we just log it).

 <br>